Loganlea Road Healthy Street Projects (December 2020)

 The project will also increase safety, enhance amenity and provide a new space for the public to use for active transport.

 The project is being funded by our Meadowbrook Implementation Fund, with support from the Queensland Government through the Unite and Recover program.

-The delivery of the project is due to start in early 2021 and conclude by end June 2021.
+The delivery of the project is due to start in mid June 2021 and conclude by end September 2021.